* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 The reason I don’t advise storing the bao uncooked is that it can mess with the rising of the bun.
 In turn, this can affect the final product’s fluffiness.

-1. Set up your steamer (bamboo or metal) and boil some water.
+1. Set up your steamer (bamboo or metal) and bring the water to a boil.

 2. If the buns are refrigerated, take them out of the fridge and let them come to room temperature.
 Frozen buns can be put in the steamer straight from the freezer.

-3. Steamer basket with parchment paper to avoid sticking.
+3. Line the steamer basket with parchment paper to avoid sticking.

 4. Once the water is boiling, lower the heat to medium-high and place the buns in the steamer.